University of Greenwich (Room 10_B0006)

 Family Ties Network: Journeying Home explores notions of place, rituals, loss and the family archive through the work of Jacqueline Butler, Sally Waterman, Matthew Humphreys and Celine Marchbank.

-This seminar event is held in association with the ‘So Cheerio for Now’ exhibition in the Stephen Lawrence Gallery, which features photographic and video works by FTN co-ordinators, Jacqueline Butler and Sally Waterman:
+This seminar event was held in association with the ‘So Cheerio for Now’ exhibition in the Stephen Lawrence Gallery, which features photographic and video works by FTN co-ordinators, Jacqueline Butler and Sally Waterman:

 Sally Waterman’s autobiographical practice and research explores memory, place and familial relationships through literary adaptation.
 Her doctoral study at the University of Plymouth (2004-2010) used T.S Eliot’s 1922 poem, ‘The Waste Land’ to examine her self-representational strategies and interpretative methods.